 Next to the gym is the resort’s spa – we didn’t have time to get any treatments here but had a quick look around.

 The stepped, conical water fountain in the central courtyard is a wonderful piece of architecture that really sets the mood here.

 Each treatment room at the spa is located within a standalone cottage named after a female celebrity.

-For those not residing in one of the West facing pool villas this is not only the perfect spot to come and enjoy the sunset, it also leads to a beautiful stretch of wild beach and is by far the best location for snorkelling on the house reef.
+All guests are free to use the relaxation deck, regardless of whether or not they’ve booked a spa treatment.
+For those not residing in one of the West facing pool villas, this is not only the perfect spot to come and enjoy the sunset, it also leads to a beautiful stretch of wild beach and is by far the best location for snorkelling on the house reef.